Zaman208/scaling-tabular-data/README.md

-# scaling-tabular-data : Predicting Tabular Scaling Exponents via Dataset Geometry and Statistical Descriptors
+# Predicting Tabular Scaling Exponents via Dataset Geometry and Statistical Descriptors

 Code and data for the paper:
 **"Why Some Tabular Datasets Scale Better Than Others"**